boostorg/leaf/benchmark/benchmark.md

 Benchmarking C++ programs is tricky, because we want to prevent the compiler from optimizing out things it shouldn't normally be able to optimize in a real program, yet we don't want to interfere with "legitimate" optimizations.

 The primary approach we use to prevent the compiler from optimizing everything out to nothing is to base all computations on a call to `std::rand()`.
-This adds cycles, but it also makes the benchmark more realistic, since functions which may legitimately fail should do _some_ real work.

 When benchmarking error handling, it makes sense to measure the time it takes to return a result or error across multiple stack frames.
 This calls for disabling inlining.